abdullah0168/bash_sys_mon/README.md

 # bash_sys_mon
-This bash script can be used to automate system monitoring.
-This script will send mail to its desired user once system cpu,memory or disk crossess threshold.

 Before startingconfiguration please make sure epel-release is updated also configure msmtp or ssmtp on regarding your email address.